Xunnamius/babel-plugin-transform-default-named-imports/README.md

 `TypeError: Cannot destructure property 'apiResolver' of '_apiUtils.default' as it is undefined.` After adding the `exclude` key, this error disappears.

+#### _Including_ Special Packages

-Similarly, rather than add `webpack-node-module-types` as a dependency and overwrite the entire `test` array just to add a few package names, you can use `include` to append a module name or regex instead, ensuring it is included in the final list of CJS modules:
+Similar to `exclude`, you can use `include` to append a module name or regex to the final list of CJS modules rather than adding `webpack-node-module-types` as a dependency and necessarily overwriting the entire `test` array.

+This:

 ```typescript
 module.exports = {